Edison0215/IoT-Hydroponic-System/Hydroponic system source codes/README.md

 # hydroponic_master.ino

 Description:
-- This code primarily uses the self-modified ECPH library to measure nutrient electrical conductivity (EC) and pH of the nutrient in the hydroponic system reservoir. (master ESP32)
+- This code primarily uses the self-modified ECPH library to measure nutrient electrical conductivity (EC) and pH in the hydroponic system reservoir. (master ESP32)
 - Both parameters' measurement precision is improved from 12-bit to 16-bit when ADS1115 is applied.
 - It can also send both readings to a ThingSpeak channel online every 15 seconds.
 - Users need to calibrate the EC and pH probes before immersing them into the reservoir for real-time measurement.